eads/hhdcpython/LESSON.md

 OSCAR ROBERTO DOMINGUEZ COUTTOLENC
 ```

 Yup, that's messy.
+But there's a pattern to it: The name of the church, a list of names, and some gunk you'll need to filter out.

-But a reasonable output format is fairly clear.
+A reasonable output format is fairly clear.
 You probably want it to look something like:

 ```
 Obra de Clerigos en Ayuda Solidaria, Adalberto Sandoval Acevedo